jamessouthycoder19/Javalanche/README.md

 Implement AES + RSA for HTTPS

-Develop more complicated payloads (Written in C most likely) that can communicate with each other should they not be able to reach a Beacon
+Have the payloads communicate with each other should they not be able to reach a Beacon

+Write Linux C Payload